Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 See `Schema For Monitored Events`_ for more details.

 Supervision
 ...........

-When running an Orge server instance, traces are stored in a local file by the aggregator, so that nothing is lost in case the communication link is lost.
+When running an Orge server instance, traces are stored in a local (server-side) file by the trace aggregator, so that nothing is lost should the communication link be broken.

-However usually an administrator wants to be able to have access to traces in real-time from another host, for example the remote administrator's laptop.
+However usually an administrator wants to be able to have access to traces in real-time from another host, for example the remote administrator's laptop, i.e. some monitoring could prove helpful.

 Trace Monitoring
 ________________

 A running Orge server records traces of the main events of interest regarding its operation.
 Distributed traces are collected (in the case where the Orge server is running on several nodes), and stored locally, in a file respecting a given trace format.
-For that a collection of WOOPER classes - TraceEmitter, TraceAggregator, TraceSupervisor - are readily available.
+To do so, a collection of WOOPER classes - ``TraceEmitter``, ``TraceAggregator``, ``TraceSupervisor`` - are readily available.

-A specific Java parser has been developed so that the `LogMX <http://www.logmx.com/>`_ log file visualizer can interpret directly these traces, and become the recommended TraceSupervisor.
+A specific Java parser has been developed so that the `LogMX <http://www.logmx.com/>`_ log file visualizer can interpret directly these traces, and this visualizer become automatically managed by the ``TraceSupervisor``.

-However this would allow only for local supervision (i.e. supervision from the server Orge is running on).
+However this would allow only for local supervision (i.e. supervision performed directly from the server Orge is running on).

-An additional feature is provided by Orge: while letting the reference trace file on the server (if stored elsewhere it could be affected by network problems), any number of Orge Trace Listeners can connect to the server and have all traces delivered to them: past traces are automatically gathered, compressed and sent by the Orge server to a new Trace Listener, whereas new traces are directly sent afterwards to each connected listener.
+An additional feature is provided by Orge: while letting the reference trace file on the server (if stored elsewhere it could be affected by network problems), any number of Orge trace listeners can connect to the trace aggregator on the server and have all traces delivered to them: past traces are automatically gathered, compressed and sent by the Orge ``TraceAggregator`` to each new ``TraceListener``, whereas new traces are directly sent afterwards to each connected listener.

-A typical use-case is an Orge admin connecting simply from its laptop to an Orge server, analyzing the traces, and deconnecting when having finished, without further interferences on the server.
+A typical use-case is an Orge admin connecting simply from its laptop to an Orge server, analyzing all the traces once synchronized, and disconnecting when having finished, without further interferences to the server.

 Geolocation